Imported food legislation

 From time to time, improvements will be made through legislative changes affecting how the Imported Food Control Act 1992 is administered, including operation of the IFIS.
 Changes to the Act and its subordinate legislation enable the department to respond to food safety risks posed by food imported to Australia.

-Find out about amendments to the Imported Food Control Act 1992.
+Find out about recent amendments to the Imported Food Control Act 1992.

 Guidelines for overseas disclosure of information